-For the term programs, total clock hours include theory, laboratory, and/or clinical classes.
-All Institute of Technology - Salem term classes are measured in quarter credits.
-For calculating credits, a quarter credit is defined as 20-hours for theory, and 30-hours for laboratory and/or clinical.
+For the Practical Nursing term program, total clock hours include theory, laboratory, and/or clinical classes.
+For calculating programmatic credits, a quarter credit is defined as 20-hours for theory, and 30-hours for laboratory or clinical.

 A clock hour is defined as a 60-minute span of time with no less than 50-minutes of actual class instruction.
 Students must be given breaks which represent sound education practices.
 No more than one (1) clock hour can be assigned to any discrete 60-minute period.